-The memorial is a drinking fountain, in the shape of a square pillar.
-It features a decorative column at each corner and a moulded dome-style top piece.
+The memorial is a large square pillar, featuring a decorative column at each corner and a moulded dome-style top piece.
 It is mounted on three steps and is inscribed on its four sides.
 The main stone work is of Bowral trachyte.

 The memorial is located near the corner of Park and Elizabeth Streets, Sydney, at the entrance to Hyde Park.

 Presented to the City of Sydney by the Grand United Order of Oddfellows in honour and appreciation of the members who enlisted for active service in the Great War 1914–1919 and other conflicts.